Atheroma is the cause of various cardiovascular diseases such as angina, heart attack, stroke and peripheral arterial disease.

 Heart pains (called angina) are caused by a narrowing of the arteries that supply blood to the heart (the coronary arteries).
 If a blood clot forms over a patch of atheroma in a coronary artery it can cause a heart attack (myocardial infarction).

 Cerebrovascular disease - stroke and transient ischaemic attack

 Cerebrovascular disease means a disease of the arteries in the brain (cerebrum).
 The problems this can cause include a stroke and a transient ischaemic attack (TIA).
 A stroke means that part of the brain is suddenly damaged.
-The common cause of a stroke is due to an artery in the brain becoming blocked by a blood clot (thrombus).
+The common cause of a stroke is an artery in the brain becoming blocked by a blood clot (thrombus).
 The blood clot usually forms over some atheroma.
 A TIA is a disorder caused by temporary lack of blood supply to a part of the brain.